A Letter from Matt Smith, Chairman of Royalty Flow

 Mark and Jeff continued to nurture and support Eminem as he developed the alter ego "Slim Shady."
 Both exceptional musicians, they crafted catchy tracks without using samples (a common practice in the hip-hop world), and instead played all the instruments themselves.
 Once they released his breakthrough album the Slim Shady EP in 1997, the brothers continued to work with Eminem, co-writing and/or producing most of his acclaimed recordings and hits through the release of Curtain Call.
 They've won several Grammys and an Academy Award for Best Original Song with “Lose Yourself” from the film 8 Mile.

 And then FBT Productions paved the way for a groundbreaking 9th Circuit Court of Appeals decision in 2011, affirming that payments from digital exploitation of the Eminem recordings were subject to the much higher 50/50 licensing provision in their contract with Universal Music Group.
-Now, for the first time, a portion of FBT's ongoing royalty interest from the entire catalog of Eminem's recordings is being made available to investors.
+Now, for the first time, a portion of FBT's ongoing royalty interest from the catalog of Eminem's recordings from 1999-2013 is being made available to investors.

 Key Financial Facts on the FBT Eminem Royalties: